-When one policy instrument is addressed by several partners from the same region, and none of them is the body responsible for this instrument, it is sufficient to produce a single letter of support, ensuring that all partners concerned are named in that letter.
+When one policy instrument is addressed by several partners from the same region, and none of them is the body responsible for this instrument, all these partners must provide a letter of support.
+It is however sufficient if the policy responsible organisation signs a single letter of support where all partners concerned are named.
 If one of them is the body responsible for this instrument, partners from the same region who address the same instrument do not need to submit a letter of support.